- Attention Message

 We have a few pairs of wellies and waterproof jackets available email firstname.lastname@example.org if you would like to borrow some.

-Tools and gloves are provided.
+Tools, gloves and safety equipment are provided.

 - Block 6 header